Premenstrual syndrome (PMS)

 References

-Premenstrual symptoms vary widely between different women, but are of sufficient severity to interfere with some aspects of their lives.
+Premenstrual symptoms vary between different women, but can be of sufficient severity to interfere with some aspects of their lives.
 PMS does not affect all women, nor is it confined to certain age groups.
 Any woman who is still menstruating can suffer from PMS.
 It can vary from mildly disturbing to a severe and debilitating condition that greatly affects a woman's quality of life for nearly two weeks every month, for many years.

 Most women experience at least one symptom that could be related to PMS, but their severity and disruption depends upon how stringently they are defined.
 Between 3% and 25% of women may experience mood changes and other symptoms that affect the functioning of their lives each month.